Gareth Bale is delighted to play for Real Madrid – agent - TODAY

 Gareth Bale’s future at Real Madrid remains a topic of much debate, but the attacker’s agent, Jonathan Barnett, has suggested that the 30-year-old is poised to stay at Santiago Bernabeu.

-With the Wales star’s still reportedly frosty relationship with head coach Zinedine Zidane, questions remain to be answered if he will still be at Madrid come the end of the season.
+With the Wales star still reportedly having a frosty relationship with head coach Zinedine Zidane, questions remain to be answered if he will be at Madrid come the end of the season.

-Rumours have linked Bale with a switch to the Chinese Super League, but Barnett seemed to suggest these were off the mark in an interview on Tuesday.
+Rumours have linked Bale with a switch to the Chinese Super League, but Barnett seemed to suggest these were off the mark.

 “The problem is, there is a lot of talk about lots of different things.
 The important thing is that he’s ready when he’s 100 per cent.